-Inaugurated in 1996 at the initiative of the Salvadoran government, this archaeological site preserves what used to be a Mayan settlement that flourished in the Zapotitán Valley for some 300 years.
-In its heyday, it had about 200 buildings and was a Mayan seigniory, that is, it had political and economic power over smaller towns in its vicinity.
+Inaugurated in 1996, this archaeological site preserves what used to be a Mayan settlement that flourished in the Zapotitán Valley for some 300 years.
+In its heyday, it had about 200 buildings and was a Mayan seigniory; therefore, it had political and economic power over smaller towns in its vicinity

-this Mayan settlement was abandoned approximately 1,400 years ago and rediscovered by accident in 1976.
-What at first seemed like a single house, turned out to be part of a pre-Columbian town that today is called the 'Jewel' of Cerén (thus named for the hacienda in which it was discovered).
+This Mayan settlement was abandoned approximately 1,400 years ago and rediscovered by accident in 1976.
+What at first seemed like a single house, turned out to be part of a pre-Columbian town.

 The eruption of the Ilopango volcano forced its inhabitants to flee, leaving their homes, tools, food and animals behind.
-The volcanic ash preserved the structures of the city, which is why the archaeological remains are also called "The Pompeii of the Américas".
-The site’s ten recovered buildings (which include houses, warehouses and divination places) are considered World Heritage by UNESCO.
+The volcanic ash preserved the structures of the city.
+As a result, the archaeological remains are also called "The Pompeii of the Américas".
+The site’s ten recovered buildings (which include houses, warehouses and divination places) are considered World Heritage by Unesco.

 The museographic history of El Salvador is relatively young: the first museum in the country was founded in 1983 in the capital.
-Since then, around a dozen establishments have been founded thanks to governmental, private and mixed efforts.
+Since then, around a dozen establishments have been founded.

-In this place, photographs also have a leading role.
-Through material collected to reconstruct the Salvadoran memory, events of the country such as the peasant uprising of 1932 or the ecclesiastical career of human rights defender Óscar Arnulfo Romero are presented and explained through timelines.
+In this place, photographs have a leading role.
+Important Salvadoran milestones such as the peasant uprising of 1932 or the ecclesiastical career of human rights defender Óscar Arnulfo Romero are presented and explained through timelines.

-The Museum of Popular Art exhibits 4,000 of these pieces (some measuring only one centimeter) in its Dominga Herrera room, named after the Salvadoran ceramist who exhibited her work in countries of Central America and the United States.
+The Museum of Popular Art exhibits 4,000 pottery miniatures (some measuring only one centimeter) in its Dominga Herrera room, named after the Salvadoran ceramist who exhibited her work in countries of Central America and in the United States.

 This place is the flagship of national museography.
-It was the first space of its kind in the city and its history dates back to 1983, when it was founded by the Salvadoran artist Juliana Díaz (whose paintings are part of the collection’s approximately 90 works).
+It was founded by the Salvadoran artist Juliana Díaz (whose paintings are part of the collection’s approximately 90 works) in 1983.
 The house in which the museum operates is considered a cultural heritage of the nation for its neocolonial architectural style.
 It was built in 1920 and is the work of architect Armando Sol Estévez.